alastairmoody-madeye/Engineering-Ladders/Software-Director.md

 ![System Dimensions](charts/Layr-Engineering-Path-SD1.png "Software Director 1")

-* **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
+* **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team to accelerate the team and reduce costs
-* **Evolves**: evolves the architecture to support future requirements and defines its SLAs
+* **Evolves**: evolves the system to support future requirements and defines its SLAs
 * **Coordinates**: coordinates team members providing effective feedback and moderating discussions
-* **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline
+* **Defines**: defines the right processes for the team's system, maturity level, balancing agility and discipline
-* **Team**: makes an impact on the whole team, not just on specific parts of it
+* **Team**: makes an impact on the whole team including members playing other roles

 ## SD2 - Software Director 2